 Permissions

-Each asset has a tab displaying any permissions applied to the asset, including the details of who has been granted access and whether the permission has been applied to the asset itself or as part of a folder.
-This tab is available to director level users and above.
+The Permissions tab lists all permissions applied to the asset, including who has access and whether the permission was applied directly to the asset or inherited from a folder.
+Visible to Director-level users and above.
+Available actions:

 Relationships